VVsmileyx/MetaGO/README.md

   -W | --filterFuction | The function of the filter, you can choose 'chi2-test' or 'ASS', default is ASS.
   -O | --outputPath | The path of the output files, default is current directory.
   -U | --Union | If you choose this option, the integrated feature matrix (without any filter ) will be saved and output named ‘tuple-union’ or ‘tuple-union-x’(x = 1,2,...,k, k is the number you choosed in option '-P').
   -S | --sparse | If you choose this option, the union matrix files after filtering high-sparse features will be saved named ‘filter_sparse_x ’(x = 1,2,...,k, k is the number you choosed in option '-P')  or ‘filter_sparse’.
-The filtered matrix can be the input of GOES.sh as '-I MATRIX' when it is required to adjust the threshold of group-specific selections.
+The filtered matrix can be the input of MetaGO.sh as '-I MATRIX' when it is required to adjust the threshold of group-specific selections.
   -Z | --cleanUp | If choose this option, the temporary files produced during the running will be cleaned up, and only output the selected group-specific k-mers.
 The temporary files includ tuple files, splited files, which have been named as ‘G1_tupleFile’ and ‘G2_tupleFile’ and ‘Group1splitedFile’ and ‘Group2splitedFile’ and ‘fastaFile’ separately.
   -h | --help | show the help message.